finnschwall/rixarag/readme.md

 - HTML -> chunks
 - Markdown -> chunks
 - Wikipedia XML -> chunks
+- Docx, ODT and other formats -> chunks (requires pandoc)
 - And of course: A database where to store and retrieve the chunks
 - Multimodal support: Automatically transcribe and embedd images
 - Use any document with the "unstructured" API (bring your own key)